How to Soothe a Crying Baby

 The Bottom Line

-Crying is your baby's way of letting you know she's hungry, uncomfortable, feeling uncertain, or even just a little gassy!
-Although you might often be able to interpret your little one’s cries, sometimes it can be difficult to figure out why she's crying and how to comfort her.
-Read on to find out why your baby won't stop crying, and learn 16 soothing techniques that might help calm your fussy baby.
+Crying is your baby's way of letting you know they're hungry, uncomfortable, feeling uncertain, or even just a little gassy!
+Although you might often be able to interpret your little one’s cries, sometimes it can be difficult to figure out why they're crying and how to comfort them.
+Read on to find out why your baby won't stop crying, and learn how to soothe a fussy baby with our 16 soothing techniques.

 Crying: How Your Baby Communicates

-Since your baby can't verbalize her needs, just about the only way she can communicate is by crying, and it's normal for a newborn to cry for one to four hours every day.
-As a parent, it’s up to you to try to figure out why she may be crying.
+Since your baby can't verbalize their needs, just about the only way they can communicate is by crying, and it's normal for a newborn to cry for one to four hours every day.
+As a parent, it’s up to you to try to figure out why your newborn or older baby might be crying or screaming during the day or at night.
 It can be a tough job, but you're the person to do it—trust in your abilities!

 After a while you may start to recognize the different cries your baby makes.
-For example, your little one’s hungry cry may be completely different from a cry signaling she’s feeling distressed.
-Eventually you'll get better at picking up on your baby's signals (cries) and you'll know how to get your baby to stop crying by responding to her cues.
+For example, your little one’s hungry cry may be completely different from a cry signaling they're feeling distressed.
+Eventually you'll get better at picking up on your baby's signals (cries) and you'll know how to get your baby to stop crying by responding to their cues.

 12 Reasons Your Baby May Be Crying